Shiv2k3/EZIndex/README.md

 ```
 ![sphere with 13 node-layers](Images/13layers.png) <br/>

-<h3>How is the total number of nodes on the sphere surface calculated?</h3>
+<h3>What is a layer based node count system?</h3>

-It sound complex, but layers simply means the number of vertical layers/rings of nodes on the sphere surface.
-The math behind it is complex and understanding it isn't required for usage, but for a 10 layer sphere surface, there are exactly 102 nodes, 1 north pole node (index 0), 1 south pole node (index 101), and 50 in each hemisphere (index [1, 100]).
-The count of nodes in each layer moving towards the equator has 4 more than the previous layer, not including the poles. <br/>
+It sound complex, but a layer is simply a ring of nodes, and so, layers is the number of rings of nodes on the sphere surface.
+The math is complex and understanding it isn't required for usage, but for a sphere with 10 layers, there are exactly 102 nodes: 1 north pole node (index 0), 1 south pole node (index 101), and 50 in each hemisphere (index [1, 100]).
+Each ring going towards the equator has 4 more nodes than the previous ring, not including the poles. <br/>

 Here is a visual example of this method in shader toy: https://www.shadertoy.com/view/NtKyWV. <br/>